Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 We expect to eventually see more security teams hook into the cloud fabric itself -- bridging existing gaps between security tools and infrastructure and applications with *Software Defined Security*.
 The same APIs and programming techniques that power cloud computing can provide highly-integrated dynamic and responsive security controls -- [this is already happening](https://securosis.com/research/publication/a-practical-example-of-software-defined-security).

-This series will lay out the key differences, with suggestions for where security professionals should focus.
-Hopefully, by the end, you will look at the cloud and cloud security in a new light, and agree that the cloud isn't just the latest type of outsourcing.
+This paper describes the key differences, with suggestions for where security professionals should focus.
+Hopefully, by the end, you will look at the cloud and cloud security in a new light, and agree that the cloud isn't just the latest form of shared services.

 ##How the Cloud Is Different for Security